 The Executive Vice President for Finance and Administration, reporting to the President, is responsible for management of, within prescribed policy, assets, debt, financial accounting and reporting, financial long-range planning, budgeting, fee and price establishment, finance and business service operations, human resources, public safety, and the physical facilities and plant operations of the College.
-The Executive Vice President for Finance and Administration is also responsible for coordinating all legal issues and compliance matters at the College, for overseeing all personnel and benefits issues, and for performing other duties as assigned by the President.
-Finance and business service operations include the Controller's Office, Budget Office, and Business Services, which oversees procurement, insurance, campus dining, childcare, the College Store, Event Scheduling, the College Post Office, Print and Copy Services, and the Lafayette Inn.
+The Executive Vice President for Finance and Administration also oversees all personnel and benefits issues, and for performing other duties as assigned by the President, Finance and business service operations include the Controller's Office, Budget Office. and Business Services, which oversees procurement, insurance, campus dining, childcare, the College Store, Event Scheduling, the College Post Office, Print and Copy Services, and the Lafayette Inn.
 Units responsible for architectural and construction services also report to the Executive Vice President for Finance and Administration.
 The Executive Vice President for Finance and Administration performs such other duties as are assigned by the President of the College and at the direction of the Board of Trustees' Committee on Audit, Committee on Financial Policy, and Committee on Grounds and Buildings.
 The Executive Vice President ensures compliance with terms and conditions of endowment and restricted funds and funds held by the College in a fiduciary capacity, as well as the examination of financial accounts and records by independent auditors.
 The Executive Vice President is the Secretary of the Board of Trustees' Committees on Audit, Financial Policy, and Grounds and Buildings.
-The Executive Vice President for Finance and Administration serves at the pleasure of the President and of the Board, [Rev. 1998, 1999, 2000, 2002, 2003, 2006, 2007, 2009, 2015, 2017, 2018, 2020, 2023; Rev. per Provost at request of Executive Vice President for Finance and Administration]
+The Executive Vice President for Finance and Administration serves at the pleasure of the President and of the Board, [Rev. 1998, 1999, 2000, 2002, 2003, 2006, 2007, 2009, 2015, 2017, 2018, 2020, 2023, 2024; Rev. per Provost at request of Executive Vice President for Finance and Administration]